Perhaps the most common question I get about BFF’s Income Share Funding’s product is: What makes you so confident that your product is Halal?

 Gharar is an Arabic term that means deception.
 In Islamic finance, it is used to refer to selling something without properly defining the object of sale.

-In the case of selling fish in the sea for instance, neither the seller nor the buyer knows how many fish, what type of fish, or the weight of the fish that are in the sea which are the object of sale.
+In the case of selling fish in the sea, for instance, neither the seller nor the buyer knows how many fish, what type of fish, or the weight of the fish that are in the sea which is the object of sale.
 In Islamic law, these details need to be specified to avoid disputes between the buyer and seller.